PRTG Manual: Hyper-V Host Server Sensor

 ---|---|

-To work with Windows performance counters,this sensor requires that the Remote Registry Windows service runs on the target system.
+This sensor requires that the Remote Registry Windows service runs on the target system.
 If this service does not run, a connection via performance counters is not possible.
 However, WMI connections might still work.
 To enable the service, log in to the respective system and open the services manager (for example, via services.msc).
 In the list, find the respective service and set its Start Type to Automatic. |

 Hybrid Approach: Performance Counters and WMI